FlorianWilhelm/pokerthproto/docs/client.rst

     service.setServiceParent(application)

-Here, we create an own protocol by inhereting from ``ClientProtocol`` and overwritting some methods in order to adapt them to our needs.
+Here, we create an own protocol by inhereting from ``ClientProtocol`` and overwriting some methods in order to adapt them to our needs.
 For instance, the ``handleInsideLobby`` method is triggered when we are inside the lobby.
 In this case, our action is to join the game named *My Online Game* if available otherwise we wait one second and try again.
 The method ``handleMyTurn`` is called